Cotswold villages: 10 of the prettiest places to visit

 Once described by William Morris as 'the most beautiful village in England', the chocolate box village of Bibury is one of England's most iconic hamlets and home to the peaceful River Coln and some of the most photographed houses in the country.

 Arlington Row: This row of 14th century weaver's cottages has been the foundation of Bibury for hundreds of years and is instantly recognisable as a symbol of the Cotswold District.

 Bibury Trout Farm: One of Britain's oldest and most well-preserved trout farms offers a 'catch your own' fishery, a fish shop full of wines and deli products, and plenty of BBQs where you can cook your trout and enjoy the surrounding scenery.

-The clear waters of the River Windrush trickle through the village under small bridges and it’s full of golden stone cottages built many centuries ago.
+If you're looking for tea rooms, museums, cosy pubs and picture-book houses, Bourton-on-the-Water, fondly known as 'the Venice of the Cotswolds', has these in abundance.
+The clear waters of the River Windrush trickle through the village under small bridges and it's full of golden stone cottages built many centuries ago.

 The Model Village: Come and see the one-ninth scale replica village of Bourton-on-the-Water.
 With so much attention to detail, you can even hear choirs coming from the miniature church!